UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_people/harsh_goel.md

 Anna Hiss Gym 2.204, 2501 Wichita St,<br>
 Austin, TX 78712

 <span class="sc">**Harsh Goel**</span> is a Ph.D. student in ECE since Fall 2023.
-Prior to this, he obtained a MS. degree in Robotics from the University of Pennsylvania and B.Eng degree in Mechanical Engineering from the National University of Singapore.
+Prior to this, he obtained a MS in Robotics from the University of Pennsylvania and a B.Eng in Mechanical Engineering from the National University of Singapore.

 Harsh's research interests lie at the intersection of Multi-Agent Systems, Embodied AI and Reinforcement Learning.
 Outside of research, Harsh enjoys playing tennis, hiking and listening to music.